Joris van Zundert

 Under the following conditions:

 - Author citation.
 The user must cite the names Wouter Baarshttp://www.wouterbaars.net, https://www.projectmanagement-training.net and DANS, http://www.dans.knaw.nl/.
+The citing must be done with a link to these websites.

 - Non-commercial.
 The user may not use this work for commercial purposes.